davidleger95/davejs/content/blog/the-real-problem-with-remote-communication.md

 draft: false
 title: The Real Problem with Remote Communication
 description: Zoom and Slack are reactionary remote work solutions that are reminiscent of the good ol’ office life.
-They bridge the remote communication gap is a familiar way, but are they effective?
+They bridge the remote communication gap in a familiar way, but are they effective?
 heroImage:
   img: "../assets/remote-work-cover.png"